 Guerrilla & Paramilitary Activity

-Despite the peace deal between the government and the Fuerzas Armadas Revolucionarias de Colombia (Revolutionary Armed Forces of Colombia; FARC), there remains isolated pockets of guerrilla activity in remote parts of Colombia, with dissident FARC soldiers operating in some areas and the Ejército de Liberación Nacional; (National Liberation Army; ELN) – who are locked in peace negotiations with the government – yet to disarm.
+Despite the peace deal between the government and the Fuerzas Armadas Revolucionarias de Colombia (Revolutionary Armed Forces of Colombia; FARC), there remain isolated pockets of guerrilla activity in remote parts of Colombia, with dissident FARC soldiers operating in some areas and the Ejército de Liberación Nacional (National Liberation Army; ELN) – who are locked in peace negotiations with the government – yet to disarm.

 Going off the beaten track should be done with great caution, if at all.
 While most armed groups no longer specifically target tourists, most are very suspicious of unannounced visitors in their territory – and cases of mistaken identity have led to kidnapping and deaths.

-Large swathes of Colombia are not currently covered by Lonely Planet, as the security situation remains dubious and tourist infrastructure currently simply does not exist: these include much of the west of the country, remote areas bordering Venezuela and chunks of the Amazon region (though the area of the Amazon we cover is extremely safe).
+Large swaths of Colombia are not currently covered by Lonely Planet, as the security situation remains dubious and tourist infrastructure simply does not exist: this is the case for much of the west of the country, remote areas bordering Venezuela and chunks of the Amazon region (though the area of the Amazon we cover is extremely safe).